Skip to content

 • AWS CLI v2, configured: aws configure (or aws configure sso).
 Verify with aws sts get-caller-identity.

-• A container registry the ECS tasks can pull the API image from.
-The default is the public ghcr.io/fullstackhero/fsh-api image; point container_registry at your own (ECR/GHCR) if you publish your own builds.
+• A container registry the ECS tasks can pull from.
+Two images are used — the API (ghcr.io/fullstackhero/fsh-api) and the migrator (ghcr.io/fullstackhero/fsh-db-migrator), built together from the same commit and sharing one immutable tag.
+The defaults are the public GHCR images; point container_registry at your own (ECR/GHCR) if you publish your own builds.

 Tooling